-While concrete is, on the other hand, a mixture of pastes and aggregates.
+While concrete is a mixture of pastes and aggregates.
 These aggregates are a mix of sand, gravel and rocks.
 Water and cement are then added to this mix, the cement to bind the materials together, while the water helps to mix them and create a coarse paste.
 The paste is left to dry and harden.
 The product of this process is what is called concrete.

 Hydraulic cement is the term used to describe any cement that makes use water to kick starts a chemical reaction between the compounds that make up the cement.
 The chemical reaction hardens the mixture, creating a water resistant product at the end of the reaction.
 The chemical reaction is not dependent on the water content of the various constituent materials of the mixture, this allows the material to be able to harden even used underwater.
 This particular feature of hydraulic cement makes it a very versatile construction material.

 On the other hand Non-hydraulic cement makes use of materials that do not harden when exposed to water.
 In cost, non hydraulic cement is far cheaper than its hydraulic counterpart, but it has the downside of taking a very long time to dry and harden.
 Also, it cannot be used in wet environments, thereby making its practical, real life applications very small.

 Cement has been in use for ages, but in modern days, Portland cement has been the cement of choice.
 Portland cement is made by grinding alumino silicate minerals and small bits of sintered limestone into very fine powder.
 What sets it apart from other cements is its fast drying time and the higher compression strength it packs.